Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 1. Propose a transaction to remove the compromised signer's address from the list of authorized signers.

 2. Approve this removal transaction with their own keys.

+3. Subsequently, propose and approve the addition of a new, secure signer key to replace the compromised one, thereby restoring the wallet's full security threshold.